pangpang20/gaussdb-python/docs/basic/from_pg2.rst

     >>> conn.execute("SELECT * FROM foo WHERE field IS %s", [None]) Traceback (most recent call last):
     ...
-    psycopg.errors.SyntaxError: syntax error at or near "$1" LINE 1: SELECT * FROM foo WHERE field IS $1
+    gaussdb.errors.SyntaxError: syntax error at or near "$1" LINE 1: SELECT * FROM foo WHERE field IS $1
                                          ^